neuralinternet/compute-subnet/README.md

 - `--miner.hashcat.workload.profile <profile>`: (Optional) Performance to apply with hashcat profile: 1 Low, 2 Economic, 3 High, 4 Insane.
 Run `hashcat -h` for more information.
 Default: 3.
 - `--miner.hashcat.extended.options <options>`: (Optional) Any extra options you found usefull to append to the hascat runner (I'd perhaps recommend -O).
 Run `hashcat -h` for more information.
 Default: ''.
 - `--miner.whitelist.not.enough.stake`: (Optional) Whitelist the validators without enough stake.
 Default: False.
-- `--miner.whitelist.version`: (Optional) Populate and use a whitelist for the validators using the last version of the code.
-Default: True.
+- `--miner.whitelist.not.updated`: (Optional) Whitelist validators not using the last version of the code.
+Default: False.

 ## Benchmarking the machine